Chen13d/DESM/README.md

 The codebase includes:

+- DESM-IO inference on single-channenl confocal data
+- DESM-IL inference on single-channel FLIM data
+- evaluation on semi-synthetic data
 - training on simulation / prepared datasets
-- evaluation on synthetic and semi-synthetic data
-- FLIM-assisted inference and evaluation
-- visualization scripts for reconstructed results

 ---